mvaldes14/blog/content/projects/asdf-tea.md

 - blog
 ---

+# UPDATE
+I NO LONGER USE ASDF NOT HOST MY OWN GIT

+# WHY?
 I've been using asdf a lot lately to manage all of my languages versions and random packages that simply do not have an easy way to install or are just convenient to have.
-So with that in mind I've tried to adapt the CLI workflow for my git projects, and I'm already pretty used to using `gh` for GitHub, but since most of my projects live on my personal [Gitea instance](https://git.mvaldes.dev) I was looking for a similar experience where one could simply create PRs, Issues, etc.
+So with that in mind I've tried to adapt the CLI workflow for my git projects, and I'm already pretty used to using `gh` for GitHub, but since most of my projects live on my personal [Gitea instance](https://github.com/mvaldes14) I was looking for a similar experience where one could simply create PRs, Issues, etc.
 Thankfully the Gitea project offers a similar CLI that can almost go toe to toe vs Github but there was a minor problems.
 You needed to download the compiled binary and then put it in your path... give it the proper permissions and that was just too much, So I spent an hour or so reading how asdf plugins work and decided to make my own.